New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Risk and reliability notes

-Worked example: design a URL shortener
+How do you design a URL shortener in an interview?

 Start with requirements: create a short code for a long URL, redirect quickly, handle high read volume.
 Define the API (POST /shorten, GET /{code}).
 For the data model, store code, long URL, owner, and created-at, keyed by a base62 code generated from a counter or hash.
 Reads dominate, so cache hot codes and put the redirect path behind a CDN.
 This single example covers API design, data modelling, read/write skew, and caching in one story.